The Memorable Masque of the Middle Temple and Lincoln's Inn: The show

 The celebration began with a torchlit parade down Chancery Lane, headed by fifty gentlemen on horseback, followed by the figures of the anti-masque, boys dressed as baboons in "Neapolitan suits and great ruffs," and the musicians and masquers in chariots.
 King James ordered the procession to go around the tilt yard at Whitehall, while the royal party observed from a gallery.

 Each horse in the procession was attended by two "Moores", African servants, who were dressed as Indian slaves.
 The Venetian ambassador Antonio Foscarini wrote that there were 100 Africans, dressed in the blue and gold costume of Indian slaves.

 At Whitehall, Jones's stage set was a golden mountain.
 Next to it on either side were a silver temple, octagonal and domed, and a hollow tree — representing the poles of experience of masque and anti-masque: temple for the masquers, tree for the "baboons."
 The presenters were figures of classical mythology and personifications typical of the masque form: Plutus; a personified Honor, with Eunomia, one of the three Hours, as her priestess; and Capriccio, a Commedia dell'arte-style figure.
+Capriccio reveals his plan to gain the wealth of the gold mines of Plutus.
+Plutus sends Capriccio away, and Honor enters.
+The "Virginians" perform a rite to the sun.

 The golden rock moved forward toward the viewers, then split open to release the anti-masquers.
 Later the top of the mountain opened to reveal the principal masquers and a crew of torchbearers.
 The torchbearers danced with torches lit at both ends; then the masquers danced their dances, finally joined by the audience.
 The general reaction was highly positive, giving the masque a reputation as one of the best-received works of its type in the Stuart era.